kiddos97/kiddos97/README.md

 - 👋 Hi, I’m @kiddos97
-- 👀 I’m interested in python and data science
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning data mining
-- 💞️ I’m looking to collaborate on amazing data science projects
 - 📫 How to reach me ...

 <!---